Pont Mirabeau: History

 The decision to create a new bridge to the right of the junction created by avenue de Versailles and rue Mirabeau was taken by the French President Sadi Carnot on 12 January 1893.
 The bridge was designed by the engineer Paul Rabel, responsible for the bridges of Paris, assisted by the engineers Jean Résal and Amédée d'Alby, and built by Daydé & Pillé.
+The bridge was officially opened by the then French President Félix Faure at a ceremony conducted on 13 July 1897.

 Architecture

 The principal arch has a span of 93 meters, and the two lateral arches 32,4 m.
-The one on the right bank spans the road, while the one of the left bank spans the quay and extends the link over the RER railway.
+The one on the right bank spans the road, while that on the left bank spans the quay and extends the link over the RER railway.
 At the time of its construction, this was the longest and highest bridge in Paris.
 The bridge is 173 meters long, 20 m wide (the roadway measures 12 m, and the two pavements 4 m each).

 The two piles represent boats.
 The one closest to the right bank shows the Seine flowing downstream, while the one on the left shore shows her going upstream.
 These boats are decorated with four allegorical statues by Jean Antoine Injalbert (named an officer of the Légion d'honneur on the day of the bridge's inauguration) : "The City of Paris" (prow of the boat on the right bank), "Navigation" (stern), "Abundance" (prow of the boat of the left bank) and "Commerce" (stern).
 The two allegories on the prow ("Paris" and "Abundance") face the Seine, while the two stern allegories ("Navigation" and "Commerce") face the bridge.

 The four statues are surmounted, at the level of the parapet, by the coat of arms of the City of Paris.

 At its end on the Rive Droite, one can descend towards the road on bank by two stairways (one downstream, one upstream), while on the left bank one can descend towards the Port autonome de Paris by two ramps (one downstream, one upstream).